Code-Institute-Submissions/jackhendrick-Milestone1/README.md

 <li><a href="https://getbootstrap.com/">Bootstrap (4.3.1)</a> - Bootstrap helps the page with  inital formatting and it contains CSS- and JavaScript-based design templates for typography, forms, buttons, navigation and other interface components.</li>
 <li><a href="https://www.gitpod.io">Gitpod IDE</a> - Gitpod is an online IDE which can be launched from any GitHub page, Which is very useful when pushing to github.</li>
 <li><a href="https://github.com/">Github</a> - This is where your website is deployed and also stores all your progress while working on your website</li>
-<li><a href="https://www.pexels.com/">Pexels</a> - This is a site i used to download images for this project</li>
+<li><a href="https://www.pexels.com/">Pexels</a> - This is a site I used to download images for this project</li>
-<li><a href="https://unsplash.com/">Unsplash</a> - This is another site i used to download images for this project</li>
+<li><a href="https://unsplash.com/">Unsplash</a> - This is another site I used to download images for this project</li>
 </ul>

 <h2>Testing</h2>
-<p>The two user scenario stories i have used have both been implemented in this project, I have answered all questions
+<p>The two user scenario stories I have used have both been implemented in this project, I have answered all questions
    that arose from my user stories.
 For members of the gym when they go to the "Classes" page there is a list of classes available to customers and a short explanation of what takes place in each class.

-  As for the non-members scenario i have provided them with a lot of useful information, to try and make they're decision of joining my gym as easy as possible.
+  As for the non-members scenario I have provided them with a lot of useful information, to try and make they're decision of joining the gym as easy as possible.
 When they click onto the website the first thing they will see will be our cheap prices.
 Next they will see they can fill out a quick form to arrange a consultation where they will be inducted into the gym.

-  Also on the Contact page i Provided information such as our address, phone number and email and a goolge map of our location.
+  Also on the Contact page I Provided information such as our address, phone number and email and a goolge map of our location.
   Both members and non members alike will be able to find our social media pages at the bottom of all our pages, which also has plenty of information on each of them.

   I have been continuosly testing this website during the whole design process, I have been checking the responsive design in my google